alangrainger/cryptorates.ai/readme.md

-Completely free live crypto rates for Google Sheets and Excel

 ## How to set up

 There's nothing to install.
 Just copy and paste one of the formulas below and you're done!